zbray/notes/courses/odin/foundations/notes.md

-Goals to Keep in mind:
+# Goals to Keep in mind

 Proficiency in Programming Languages
 HTML, CSS, JavaScript
 PHP
 Python